Learning Abroad Center

 Nonaffiliated Programs

-• CFANS strongly encourages students to participate in UofM-sponsored or affiliated programs, which have been vetted and approved by the Learning Abroad Center or another unit on campus.
+CFANS strongly encourages you to participate in UofM-sponsored or affiliated programs, which have been vetted and approved by the Learning Abroad Center or another unit on campus.
 The UofM has close working relationships with hundreds of affiliated programs that are high quality in terms of academic standards, housing, cultural immersion, health and safety and administrative support services.
 CFANS will not support or approve student participation in nonaffiliated programs.

 Programs

-Africa and the Middle East
+Africa & the Middle East

 Ghana

-University of Ghana - ISEP Direct
+University of Ghana—ISEP Direct

 • The University of Ghana is the largest of the four universities in Ghana and currently enrolls over 30,000 students.
 ISEP's programs at the University of Ghana also offer benefits above and beyond a typical ISEP program including facilitated volunteering, independent studies and research projects, internship opportunities, excursions, and a Twi language course